Brexit and West Cheshire

 On 23 June 2016 a majority of people within the United Kingdom voted to leave the European Union following a nationwide referendum.
 Nationally 51.9 per cent of voters opted to leave the EU, and 48.9 per cent voted to remain.

-As a result of this vote and subsequent extension agreements, the UK is scheduled to leave the European Union at 11pm on Thursday 31 October 2019.
+As a result of this vote and subsequent extension agreements, the UK is scheduled to leave the European Union 31 January 2020.

 In Cheshire West and Chester, the result was 50.7 per cent voting to leave, and 49.3 per cent voting to remain, with 193,537 votes cost across the borough.